bihani-g/fce/README.md

 pip install -r requirements.txt
 ```

-- Reproducing paper results

-  - Run `./paper_demo/run.sh` to reproduce ECE and FCE scores given in the paper.

-  - Run `calibration_analysis.ipynb` to plot binning differences in ECE and FCE as shown in the paper.

 - Generating your own ECE and FCE scores
     - Run `fuzzy_binning.py` to generate ECE and FCE scores for your own predictions.